JK Drum Solutions: Drum Set Instruction, Transcriptions and Educational Podcasts

 Dumb Things People Say To Musicians

 There is one trepidation I have about social gatherings, particularly when I don't know a lot of people present.
 It's not just the small talk - after all, strangers have to start somewhere.
 It's the tendency of things people say when/if they find out I am a musician - when a person gives you that "Oh that's so cute" vibe and you see it coming.
-The lines below represent more of what people who would say them reveal about themselves.

 "You must have a lot of groupies."